The Weaver of the Wood · Stryga, She Who Was a God

 The worshipped god

 Stryga and her siblings — the Bone Carver and elder Koschei — cross into the world before the Cauldron exists.
-The early Fae mistake the three Death-gods for gods and worship them out of fear; Stryga revels in it.
+The early Fae mistake the three Death-gods for gods and worship them out of fear.
+Stryga revels in it.
+We would too.

 The binding